aws-deepracer/aws-deepracer-launcher/getting-started.md

 # Getting Started with DeepRacer OpenSource

-The DeepRacer device has all the required libraries and packages preinstalled to build the ROS2 Foxy packages.
+The DeepRacer device has all the required libraries and packages preinstalled to run the core application.
 We recommend you build the ROS2 packages on the device when changing core packages or building new packages.
 This will make it easier to develop, debug, and test the application.

-If your device is not upgraded to the latest software stack with Ubuntu 20.04 and ROS2 Foxy, you can follow the instructions *here* to flash the device with latest software stack.
-After flashing the device with the new image, the software stack should be upgraded to **Ubuntu 20.04 Focal Fossa**, **Intel® OpenVINO™ toolkit 2021.1.110**, **ROS2 Foxy Fitzroy** and **Python 3.8**.
+If your device is not upgraded to the latest software stack with Ubuntu 20.04 and ROS2 Foxy, you can follow the instructions [here](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-vehicle-factory-reset-instructions.html) to flash the device with upgraded software stack.
+After flashing the device with the new image, the software stack should be updated to **Ubuntu 20.04 Focal Fossa**, **Intel® OpenVINO™ toolkit 2021.1.110**, **ROS2 Foxy Fitzroy** and **Python 3.8**.

 The AWS DeepRacer device with the upgraded OpenSource software stack contains the